Josh Putnam's Cycling Pages

 1963(?)
 57cm Peugeot PX-10, unrestored.

-Detailed photos of a classic I haven't found time to fix up.
-It's in rideable condition as-is, though it could use new tubes and a thorough overhaul -- for all I can tell, it still has the factory grease in the headset and bottom bracket.
-If you're a PX-10 enthusiast and there's something these photos don't show that you'd like to see, please email me and I'll try to get a better view.
+Detailed photos of a classic I never found time to fix up.
+It was in rideable condition as-is, though it could have used new tubes and a thorough overhaul -- for all I can tell, it still had the factory grease in the headset and bottom bracket.
+After years of owning it without restoring it, I finally sold it to someone who thought he'd be able to find the time.

 Other Cycling Pages